dotnet/designs/accepted/2022/FunctionPointers.md

 ```

 ## GetModified*Type() methods for `FieldInfo`, `PropertyInfo` and `ParameterInfo`
-If the type returned from the corresponding `FieldInfo.FieldType`, `PropertyInfo.PropertyType` or `ParameterInfo.ParameterType` is not a function pointer, then the return type is `null`.
+If the return type is from the corresponding `FieldInfo.FieldType`, `PropertyInfo.PropertyType` or `ParameterInfo.ParameterType` is a function pointer and has custom modifiers, then a "modified type" is returned which is a wrapper over the type returned from `FieldType \ PropertyType \ Parametertype`.
+That type will have the property `IsModifierType = true`.

-**discussion: we could also return the underlying, unmodified function pointer type.
-This requires the caller to always check `IsModifiedType` before using the members like `GetFunctionPointerCallingConventions()`.**
+If the return type is not a function pointer, or a function pointer without any custom modifiers, then the value from FieldType etc. will be returned which will have `IsModifierType = false`.

-However, if the return type is a function pointer, then a "modified type" is returned which is a wrapper over the type returned from `FieldType \ PropertyType \ Parametertype`.
+The API is designed so that the user can call `GetModified*Type()` and use the returned type without concern whether the original type was a function pointer or whether it has custom modifiers.
+To help with this, an unmodified type returns an empty array for `GetOptionalCustomModifiers()` and `GetRequiredCustomModifiers()` instead of throwing.
+If a modified type is returned (meaning the type is a function pointer with custom modifiers), then the modified type forwards all other members to the underlying type so it acts like the underlying function pointer type in other regards (except equality).

 Each type returned from `GetFunctionPointerParameterTypes()`, whether a primitive such as `String` or a user-defined class, is considered a modified type that contains any custom modifiers present on the parameter declaration, such as `ref\out\in`.
-If it contains no modifiers, it is essentially an empty type with just a reference to its underlying type, such as `String`.

 From a modified parameter type, the custom modifiers can be accessed via `GetOptionalCustomModifiers()` and `GetRequiredCustomModifiers()`.